haitinglejingle/msim2020/README.md

 		ps.sleep(dur)
 	# more code below
 ```

+**A note on units:**
 You might wonder, why are we checking if the pitch is `69` in the example above?
 Well, `69` is actually the MIDI number for the note A at 440.00 Hz.
+The duration of the note is simply in seconds.
 **Please pay attention to the units of pitch and duration for your needs.**

-The duration of the note is simply in seconds.

-#### Converting pitch from MIDI number in Hz
+##### Converting pitch from MIDI number in Hz
 If you need frequency in Hz instead of the MIDI number, use this function:

 ```